 Mortgage fraud and a chargee's power of sale

-This alert may contain information of general interest about current legal issues, but does not give legal advice.
+This action may contain information of general interest about current legal issues, but does not give legal advice.